kyunhoe/ValuAI-Legal/TERMS.md

 Last Updated: [2026-04-17]

-Please read this End User License Agreement ("Agreement") carefully before using [Your App Name] (the "App").
+Please read this End User License Agreement ("Agreement") carefully before using ValuAI (the "App").
 By using the App, you are agreeing to be bound by the terms and conditions of this Agreement.
 1. License Grant

 We grant you a revocable, non-exclusive, non-transferable, limited license to use the App strictly in accordance with the terms of this Agreement.
 This license is for your personal or internal business use only.